bjornburrell-8451/bjornburrell-8451/README.md

-- Working within Enterise Capabilities on the Database Technologies team
+- Member of Database Technologies team, mainly focused on Snowflake and MonetDB